hopsoft/rails_standards/README.md

 ### Gems & Engines

 Sometimes concerns should be grouped into isolated libraries.
-This creates clear lines of separation & allows strict control of depedencies.
+This creates clear lines of separation & allows strict control over depedencies.

-Creating gems & engines is an advanced technique.
+This is an advanced technique.
-It can be a daunting to know when it's appropriate; however, you should always be thinking about what can be moved out of the app.
+It can be a daunting to know when creating a gem or engine is appropriate; however, you should always be thinking about what can be moved out of the app.
 Stephan Hagemann's presentation at Mountain West Ruby provides [some guidance on this](http://www.confreaks.com/videos/2350-mwrc2013-component-based-architectures-in-ruby-and-rails).

-Also, don't worry about needing to open source parts of your app.
-Bundler supports local gems with relative paths.
+Bundler supports local gems with relative paths, so there's no need to setup a gemserver or open source parts of the app.

 Custom gems & engines should be created under the vendor directory within your project.